CastleClock/jro-cards/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+remove iron session
+make one hook called use user. redux store for user.

+the edit page checks the redux state if it exists show the edit page if not log them in then show the edit page.